Prayer of Saint Francis

-The anonymous text that is usually called the Prayer of Saint Francis (or Peace Prayer, or Simple Prayer for Peace, or Make Me an Instrument of Your Peace) is a widely known Christian prayer for peace.
+The anonymous text that is usually called the Prayer of Saint Francis (or Peace Prayer, or Simple Prayer for Peace, or Make us an Instrument of Your Peace) is a widely known Christian prayer for peace.
 Often associated with the Italian Saint Francis of Assisi (c.
 1182 – 1226), but entirely absent from his writings, the prayer in its present form has not been traced back further than 1912.
 Its first known occurrence was in French, in a small spiritual magazine called La Clochette (The Little Bell), published by a Catholic organization in Paris named La Ligue de la Sainte-Messe (The League of the Holy Mass).
 The author's name was not given, although it may have been the founder of La Ligue, Father Esther Bouquerel.
 The prayer was heavily publicized during both World War I and World War II.
-It has been frequently set to music by notable songwriters and quoted by prominent leaders, and its broadly inclusive language has found appeal with diverse faiths encouraging service to others.
+It has been frequently set to music by notable songwriters and quoted by prominent leaders, and its broadly inclusive language has found appeal with many faiths encouraging service to others.

 Text

-In most of the published versions of the prayer, the text is abridged, paraphrased or copyrighted.
-Below is the complete original text from its earliest known publication (1912, in French, copyright expired), alongside a line-by-line English translation.
+In most published versions of the prayer, the text is abridged, paraphrased or copyrighted.
+Below is the complete original text from its earliest known publication (1912, in French, copyright expired), alongside a line-by-line English translation:

+Possible inspirations for the prayer

+The second half of the prayer bears a strong resemblance to this famous saying of Giles of Assisi (c.
+1190 – 1262), one of Francis's closest companions:

+This text appears in the last chapters of the famous Little Flowers of St. Francis, a text that was undergoing numerous translations at the time the modern prayer was composed.
+At face value Giles's verses appear to be heavily inspired by an earlier text themselves, both in structure and content, namely The Beatitudes of Jesus in Matthew 5:3-12 and Luke 6:20-26.

+The first half of the prayer also bears some similarities to Veni Sancte Spiritus in both structure and content.